St Neots: Sport and leisure

 St Neots has a semi-professional non-League football team, St Neots Town F.C., who play at Rowley Park Stadium.
 The club are currently members of the United Counties League Premier Division South.
 They play at Premier Plus Stadium, Kester Way.

 The town also has a rugby club, St Neots RUFC, a rowing club, St Neots Rowing Club, two Dragon Boat teams and St Neots Table Tennis club.

-Huntingdonshire District Council operates a leisure centre complex in Eynesbury with an indoor swimming pool, gym, squash courts, sports hall, tennis courts, all weather pitches, creche, and cafe.
+Huntingdonshire District Council operates a leisure centre complex in Eynesbury with an indoor swimming pool, gym, squash courts, sports hall, tennis courts, all weather pitches, creche, and café.
 The site is part of the council's 'One Leisure' brand, which has other sites in Huntingdon and St Ives.